gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 {% capture overide-file %}
-**Tip:** The name of the file to be read (that is, `SignalSource.filename`) that appears on the configuration file can be overriden at the command line when invoking `gnss-sdr` with the flag `--signal_source`.
+**Tip:** The name of the file to be read (that is, `SignalSource.filename`) that appears on the configuration file can be overridden at the command line when invoking `gnss-sdr` with the flag `--signal_source`.
 Example:

 ```bash